Electronic Messages are not meant to live in the inbox.

 - Determine whether or not you are responsible for retaining it, AND

-- Move it to an appropriately named file folder, OR delete it
+- Move it to an appropriately named label (folder) in Gmail, OR delete it

 - Determine whether or not you need to mark it for follow-up or create a reminder